LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 	alt="nfa"
 	>
 </figure>
-We start at the start state _S_, and as we read characters, transition to the right.
+We start at the start state _S_ and as we read characters transition to the right.
 We only transition if the next character matches the next state.
 If the next character doesn't match any transition, then we halt the matching process.

 If we were to backtrack on a halt, then this algorithm would still be an $\mathcal{O}(2^n)$ process.
 It is made into an $O(n^2)$ algorithm by doing the following:

 1. At each split with multiple valid transitions, simultaneously do all.
-2. Only keep track of current active states (and not the history).
+2. Only keep track of current active states.
+As discussed above, this collapses paths into a finite number of states.

-Only doing the first would result in breadth-first search (BFS), which still has $O(2^n)$ complexity.
-The second step however means that the number of active states per character is a function of the pattern length.
+The number of active states is purely a function of the pattern length.
 That is $O(n)$.
-So since we process $n$ characters,the whole algorithm is $O(n^2)$.
+So since we process $n$ characters, the whole algorithm is $O(n^2)$.

-The minor difficulty is that we do want to keep track of part of the history - that is, the current matching vectors - as well as the current state.
+The minor difficulty is that we do want to keep track of at least one path - the left-most match.
-But we can keep one match per state without increasing the complexity, and since we only want the left-most match, we can just keep the left-most match per state.
+We can do this by keeping track of one path per state.
+In the case that we get two or more paths converging to the same state - as in the [image](#converged_state) above - we'll always take preference for a state that is repeating, because that is a more left-most match.
+So for the example the first row with a repeating white is saved.
+Otherwise, we'll take preference for the path of the first state that enters a new state.
+When we finish the NFA for the first time we return the path that is associated with it.

 [Thompson_paper]: https://dl.acm.org/doi/10.1145/363347.363387